rafael-r-bento/blog/README.md

 First, change the `baseHref` to the correct GitHub pages address.

-Rn `ng deploy` to deploy the project.
+Run `ng deploy` to deploy the project.

+Change branch in `Settings > Pages` to `gh-pages` in "Build and deployment" and press the save button.